✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Project managers

-A single "This sprint" view across every project, sorted by due date, with assignee and milestone visible at a glance.
+A single 'This sprint' view across every project, sorted by due date, with assignee and milestone visible at a glance.
+Status meetings stop being CSV-exports-and-merge exercises.

 Individual contributors

-"My open tasks" filter scoped to the logged-in user, with inline status updates so progress doesn't get lost.
+'My open tasks' filter scoped to the logged-in user, with inline status updates so progress doesn't get lost between board interactions and end-of-day standups.

 Agency owners